pycom/pycom-documentation/chapter/firmwareapi/pycom/network/bluetooth/gattccharacteristic.md

 #####<function>characteristic.properties()</function>

 Returns an integer indicating the properties of the characteristic.
-Properties are represented by bit values that can be ORed together.
+Properties are represented by bit values that can be OR-ed together.
 See the constants section for more details.

 #####<function>characteristic.read()</function>